shukob/ARonJails/Readme.md

 Active Record on Jails
 =========

-RoR style ActiveRecord ORM Wrapper over FMDB on iOS
+RoR style ActiveRecord ORM Wrapper over FMDB on iOS.

-#Used in some production apps
+Used in some production apps

 features
 ---------